-Where do I download Content Gateway v7.7.0?
+Where do I download Content Gateway?

-Applies To: Websense Content Gateway v7.7

-Websense Web Security Gateway v7.7

-Websense Web Security Gateway Anywhere v7.7
+Applies To: Websense Content Gateway v7.x Websense Web Security Gateway / Anywhere v7.x

 Log on to your MyWebsense account and go to the Downloads page.
-In the Product drop down, select Websense Web Security Gateway and then Websense Content Gateway version 7.7.
+In the Product drop down select Websense Web Security Gateway or Web Security Gateway Anywhere.
+Locate the release number that you want and click on the "+" icon next to Websense Content Gateway to view download details.
+To begin the download, click Download.

-To get complete information on installing or upgrading any or all Websense network security components, visit the Installation and Deployment Center.
+To get complete information on installing or upgrading any Websense network security components, visit the Websense Technical Library.